The best time to visit Portugal for surfing, weather, deals, and events

 This is the harvest season of the grapes that make wine all over the country, including the acclaimed Port wine and Vinho Verde.

 It is also when the landscape is more beautiful!
-This is why is also the best time to visit the Douro region.
+This is also the best time to visit the Douro region.

 Best time for surfing